rapid7/metasploit-framework/Committer-Keys.md

 # Signing HOWTO

 Signing merges and commits is easy and fun.
-Have a local signing key generated, then add this to your $HOME/.gitconfig:
+Generate a signing key, if you don't have one already, using your favorite PGP/GPG interface.
+Then add this to your $HOME/.gitconfig:

 ````
 [user]